cloudfoundry/summit-hands-on-labs/first-push/student-template.md

   * `cleardb` is the service offering.
   * `spark` is the plan or tier.
   * `SERVICE_NAME_IN_CF` is a descriptive name for this MySQL instance as referred to in Cloud Foundry.
 Again, this name is used by humans.
-Example: TODO
+Example: `first-push-db`

 #### Checking Your Work